 Compared to Moissanite, Cubic Zirconium is substantially softer.
 Cubic Zirconium scratches and abrades easily.
 This is why it loses its lustre after a relatively short time.
 Frankly, there simply is no comparison between Cubic Zirconia and Moissanite.
 Compared to Moissanite, Cubic Zirconium has very little sparkle.
 Moissanite are far superior to Cubic Zirconia.
 Moissanite is one of the hardest and toughest known elements on earth, making it extremely resistant to scratching, chipping and breaking.

 Moissanite can be cleaned the same way as you would clean your Diamond and other fine jewellery.
 Normal ultrasonic cleaning is perfectly safe and advisable.
 Do not place more than one piece of jewellery in the ultrasonic cleaner as this can damage or chip any jewellery due the high frequency and vibrations.
-You can also clean Moissanite with a commercial (non-acid based) jewellery cleaner (contact us) or use mild soap and water with a soft toothbrush.
+You can also clean Moissanite with a commercial (non-acid based) jewellery cleaner available from FRANCOIS JEWELLERS or use mild soap and water with a soft toothbrush.